Can You Legally Shoot Trespassers in Arizona?

 When is it Legal to Defend Your Property?

-There are good ways to ensure you have an understanding of the consequences, should you ever have to defend your decision to use lethal force.
+Arizona's gun laws are more open than in other states; however, using a firearm comes with its own set of responsibilities.
+It's important to ensure you have a good understanding of the consequences should you ever have to defend your decision to use lethal force.

 Concealed and Open Carry in Arizona

-To start with, it's always a good idea to get training, in order to understand how and when to use a firearm.
+First, it's always good to get training on how to use your firearm in order to understand how and when to use it.

-You must legally be permitted to buy a gun, no matter who you are.
+If you're legally permitted to buy a gun, training is the first step toward using it safely.
 Some of the requirements are age, of course, but you also have to pass a background check in order to purchase one.
-The background check covers mental and criminal history, and you have to be a legal Arizona and United States resident.
+The background check covers mental and criminal history, plus you have to be a legal Arizona and United States resident.

-While Arizona law doesn't require a permit to open carry, you have to be at least eighteen years old, and in order to concealed carry, you must be at least 21 years old.
+While Arizona law doesn't require a permit to open carry, you are required to be at least eighteen years old, and to carry a concealed weapon, you must be at least 21 years old.

-Of course, there are location restrictions for carrying a gun.
-For example, you're not allowed to bring a gun into places like schools, and you probably know that government buildings are off-limits.
-Also, you're not allowed to bring your gun into any establishment where it's posted.
+You'll need to respect location restrictions when carrying a gun.
+For example, you're not allowed to bring a gun into places like schools, and government buildings are off-limits.
+Plus, if there's a posted sign, you're not allowed to carry your weapon there, either.

 So, Is It Legal to Use Deadly Force Against a Trespasser?

 Arizona's self-defense laws include a “stand your ground” law.
-Basically, individuals are legally allowed to protect themselves and their property against threats.
-But there are subtle caveats you should know about, if you're ever faced with this situation.
+Essentially, individuals are legally allowed to protect themselves and their property against threats.
+There are subtle caveats you should know about if you're ever faced with this situation.

-First, you're not allowed to shoot anyone just because the come onto your property uninvited.
+First, you're not allowed to shoot anyone just because they come onto your property uninvited.
 The use of lethal force against someone merely for trespassing may not be legally justifiable.

 ChelleLaw.com says, "The law permits the use of force only when there is a reasonable belief of imminent physical harm or a serious threat to one’s life or property.

-This law in Arizona has many layers, and it's important to understand them before you resort to any form of self-defense.
+This law in Arizona has many layers, and it's essential to understand them before you resort to any form of self-defense.

 The Arizona Castle Law

 Have you heard of the “Castle Doctrine”?
-According to ChelleLaw.com, Arizona follows this law, and it allows, "individuals to use force, including deadly force, to protect themselves, their family, and their property from an intruder.
+According to ChelleLaw.com, Arizona follows this law, which allows "individuals to use force, including deadly force, to protect themselves, their family, and their property from an intruder.”

 However, the use of force must be reasonable and proportional to the threat faced.
 The Castle Doctrine can be found in Arizona Revised Statutes § 13-405."